← Back to 史記

 使 使 使 祿

 When Xu Jia served as envoy from King Zhao of Wei to Qi, Fan Sui accompanied him.
 They remained for several months without receiving any response.
 King Xiang of Qi heard of Sui's eloquent speech and sent emissaries to present him with ten jin of gold along with beef and wine.
 Sui declined with thanks, not daring to accept.
 Xu Jia learned of this and flew into a rage, believing that Sui had betrayed Wei's secrets to Qi and thus received these gifts.
 He ordered Sui to accept the beef and wine but return the gold.
-Upon returning home, he remained furious with Sui and reported the matter to the Wei chancellor.
-The Wei chancellor was one of Wei's royal princes, named Wei Qi.
-Wei Qi flew into a rage and ordered his retainers to cane Sui, breaking his ribs and knocking out his teeth.
+After he returned, his anger at Sui only deepened, and he reported the affair to the Wei chancellor.
+The chancellor of Wei was a member of the Wei princely house named Wei Qi.
+Wei Qi flew into a rage and ordered his retainers to beat Sui, breaking his ribs and knocking out his teeth.
 Sui feigned death, so they rolled him in a mat and placed him in the latrine.
 The drinking guests got drunk and further urinated on Sui, deliberately humiliating him to deter others and ensure no one dared speak rashly again.
 From within the mat Sui told the guard: 'If you can release me, I will certainly reward you generously.'
 The guard then requested permission to dispose of the dead man wrapped in the mat.
 Wei Qi, being drunk, said: 'Very well.'
 Fan Sui escaped.
 Later Wei Qi regretted his actions and sent people to summon him again.
 A Wei native named Zheng Anping heard of this and led Fan Sui in flight.
 They hid themselves and changed his name to Zhang Lu.

 3